-- CALL 'JCI\CallStaticMethod' USING cObj mID arg res
+CALL 'JCI_CallStaticMethod' USING cObj mlD arg rescObj Class object mID Method ID arg Method arguments res Method result cObj Data field of the type JCI-objectClass object whose method is to be called.

-- cObj Class object

-- mID Method ID

-- arg Method arguments

-- res Method result

-- cObj Data field of the type JCI-object Class object whose method is to be called. - mID Data field of the type JCI-handle ID of the method which is to be called.
-The method ID must be obtained by calling the function JCI\GetStaticMethodID for the cObj class. - arg A structure of the form MethodArg Description of the arguments for the method call (see section "Arguments and event values of Java methods" on page 143). - res A structure of the form MethodRes Description of the return value for the method call and error information (see section "Arguments and event values of Java methods" on page 143).
+ID of the method which is to be called.
+The method ID must be obtained by calling the function JCI_GetStaticMethodID for the cObjclass.

+Description of the arguments for the method call (see section "Arguments and event values of Java methods").

+Description of the return value for the method call and error information (see section "Arguments and event values of Java methods").
 If the return value of the method is a NULL object, the length field of the target structure is set to 0 for the types RES-ANUM-STRING and RES-NAT-STRING, and the text area remains unchanged.